USGS-R/river-dl/Docker_README.md

     `docker login code.chs.usgs.gov:5001 -u <username>`

-To update the container image (i.e. add an additional package), you'll need to re-build the image locally on your lap-top or desktop using the Dockerfile in the base directory of river-dl.
+To update the container image (i.e. add an additional package), you'll need to re-build the image locally on your laptop or desktop using the Dockerfile in the base directory of river-dl.
 Then you'll need to push the new image to the container repository on Gitlab.
 To do this, open up the dockerfile and add the packages you need to the list, then build the container by running the following and replacing the tag with your version
 tag: